 If I volunteer, am I guaranteed a student?+ A match is not guaranteed due to a number of factors that go into selection and matching.
 However, if you are not matched with a student, there are still many valuable ways for you to offer career assistance that include providing internship and job opportunities, and conversing with students via phone or email about your occupation or career field.
-For more information, please contact the Bates Career Development Center at firstname.lastname@example.org or 207-786-6232.
+For more information, please contact the Bates Center for Purposeful Work at firstname.lastname@example.org or 207-786-6232.

 About the actual shadow day

 What are the job shadow dates?+ The sponsor and student will pick a mutually convenient date between November and May.